UPI vs PPI: What’s the Difference Between the Two?

 What is PPI?

 PPI, or Prepaid Payment Instrument, is a financial tool that enables users to preload funds onto a card or digital wallet for future transactions.
 Unlike traditional debit or credit cards linked to a bank account, PPIs allow individuals to manage their spending without the need for a formal banking relationship.
-Users can load money onto the PPI and use it for various purposes, such as online purchases, bill payments, or peer-to-peer transfers.
+Users can put money in PPI and use it for various purposes, such as online purchases, bill payments, or peer-to-peer transfers.

 PPIs provide a convenient and accessible way to make digital payments, particularly for individuals who may not have access to traditional banking services.
 They are regulated by the Reserve Bank of India to ensure consumer protection and the security of transactions.